slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 3. Modify the columns as follows:
 ![AzureDataStudio](/assets/images/2023-09/azstudio_setup3.png)

-Now we can run a few queries to inspect the data, and create our desired dataset.
+We can run a few queries to inspect the data, and create the desired dataset.

 ```
 SELECT TOP (1000) [patient_id]